Classified federally as a drug

 It will also be devoted to other hemp products and culture, with hemp fabric sold by the yard and tutorials on how to stretch and paint hemp canvas.

 An adjacent unit will serve as a shipping area and administrative offices, useful for the company's thriving consulting arm.

 "The name of the company causes lot of people to call us and say, 'Hey, I want to grow hemp,'" Bullman said.

 The business illustrates well the web of industries advocates say the resurgence of industrial hemp can activate.

-In what the company calls a "seed-to-sale synergy," Carolina Hemp's own CBD brand, Kingdom Harvest, brings together local farmers, botanical extractors and retailers.
+In what the company calls a "seed-to-sale synergy," Carolina Hemp's own CBD brand, Carolina Hemp Naturals, brings together local farmers, botanical extractors and retailers.

-The hemp is grown on Kingdom of the Happy Land Farms and manufactured by Asheville Botanicals, an extraction company in Biltmore Village.
+The hemp is grown in North Carolina and manufactured by Asheville Botanicals, an extraction company in Biltmore Village.

 Hemp's potential for textile industry

 Beyond CBD, some also see in hemp a vision of the revival of long-dead textile mills.